tomitribe/inget/README.md

 ```
 Make sure you have the jax-rs resources jar as a dependency in you pom file as well.

 Also, you will need to add the shade plugin your build project will generate a fatjar to be used by the CLI anywhere.
+Replace the ${resourcePackage} by your resource package configuration.

 ```xml
 <plugin>